John M. Pyle: Child pornography

 Imprisoned on the 24th, Pyle posted a bail bond of and surrendered his passport to leave jail.
 When he failed to attend a hearing 16 months later on October 23, 2017, he became a fugitive.
-Despite lacking his passport, Pyle boarded a Carnival cruise ship bound for Cozumel, Mexico.
+Despite lacking his passport, Pyle boarded a cruise ship bound for Cozumel, Mexico.
 When Carnival called Pyle's brother to tell him that Pyle had failed to reboard in Cozumel, bounty hunters went to search for him.
 Pyle was last seen in Apodoco, Nuevo León on February 16, 2018, and by June it was believed he was no longer in that nation.
 In June 2022, Pyle was arrested by the United States Marshals Service and Mexico's National Institute of Migration in Mérida, Yucatán, and then transferred to Marshals' custody in Miami before being returned to the Sarasota County, Florida jail.

 Pyle was originally scheduled to stand trial in November 2023 on charges possessing child pornography and failure to appear.
 Pyle filed a motion to dismiss the charges, claiming that supporting evidence for the 2016 search warrant did not qualify as child pornography, rendering it invalid, and that any evidence obtained from thereby-unlawful searches was inadmissible.
 In January 2024, a Sarasota circuit judge denied Pyle's motions, citing sufficient evidence and the police probable cause affidavit.
 Pyle's trial was scheduled to begin the week of April 22; he instead pled guilty that day.

 At a June 28 sentencing hearing, the state requested a sentence of 35 years imprisonment.
 Sarasota Circuit Court Judge Thomas Krug instead sentenced Pyle to 15 years for the pornography charges with a 5-year concurrent sentence for failing to appear.
 His sentencing also included 15 years of probation, registration as a sex offender, and successful completion of a sex offender program.
-As of 28 December 2024, Pyle was prisoner number 878267, imprisoned at Calhoun Correctional Institution with a release date of January 20, 2037.
+As of 27 December 2025, Pyle was prisoner number 878267, imprisoned at Franklin Correctional Institution with a release date of September 22, 2036.